hongsrich/AFED_FEP/README.md

 # dynamic_lambda_hfe

-A from-scratch **OpenMM** toolkit for alchemical free energies with a **dynamic-λ (d-AFED)** sampler: one master coordinate τ drives the alchemical change as an adiabatic, high-temperature extended variable, and the free energy is recovered by reweighting the τ histogram.
+A from-scratch **OpenMM** toolkit for alchemical free energies with a **dynamic-λ Adiabatic Free Energy Dynamics (AFED)** sampler: one master coordinate  drives the alchemical change as an adiabatic, high-temperature extended variable, and the free energy is recovered by reweighting the lambda histogram.
 Runs on CUDA, OpenCL (Apple Silicon), or CPU.

 **Capabilities**
 - **Absolute hydration free energy (HFE)** — decouple a solute from TIP3P water;